Planning a Mallorca vacation

 Last but not least, you will want to get an understanding of the different tourist attractions in Majorca before you leave so that you can incorporate some into your trip.
 Some of the places worth exploring is the Calvia coastline, with lots of bays, cliffs, and foothills, as well as the fishing port of Cala Figuera.
 The quiet country town of Petra is a good choice if you are looking for something a little bit different, and there is a really interesting museum here.
 Another place that comes highly recommended for everyone is Valldemossa.
 This is a hilltop town, which is set between the Mediterranean Sea and the Tramuntana Mountains.
 This historic village has undeniable charm, featuring buildings with old stone facades and steep pedestrian streets.
 There is also an incredible Carthusian monastery that was built in the 14th century.
 This is the Real Cartuja de Valldemossa, and you cannot visit the area without checking it out.

-Hopefully, you now have all of the information you need for booking the perfect holiday to Majorca.
+Hopefully, you now have all of the information you need for booking the perfect Mallorca vacation.
 There is so much to see and do in this destination, and so you are bound to have an amazing time.
-While you will want to plan some sight-seeing trips, make sure you leave some days free too so that you can relax and enjoy the islands at your own pace.
+While you will want to plan some sight-seeing trips with travel guides, make sure you leave some days free too so that you can relax and enjoy the islands at your own pace.